 Start each Distributed Solution Control Server in the same way as you would start a non-distributed SCS.
 See Starting SCS and Starting a Backup SCS for more information.

 Disaster Recovery / Business Continuity

-The topics in this section describe a recommended architecture to ensure successful disaster recovery, or business continuity, following a scenario in which the main site was rendered inoperable because of some natural or other disaster.
+This section describes a recommended architecture to ensure successful disaster recovery, or business continuity, following a scenario in which the main site was rendered inoperable because of some natural or other disaster.